sebastianroming/sbstjn.github.io/_posts/2016-12-26-custom-alexa-skill-for-amazon-echo-lambda.md

 Luckily Amazon has something called `Service Simulator` for Alexa, so you don't have to wake up everybody in your house if you plan to debug and enhance your Alex Skill in the middle of the night.

 If you set up everything correct, you should be able to enter an Utterance like `What is 5?` and be shown the static response of the deployed function.
-In this case `Alexa responds with this text` from the JSON structure a few step before.
+In this case, `Alexa responds with this text` from the JSON structure a few step before.

 ![Alexa Lambda Simulator](/assets/images/posts/2017-01-06-custom-alexa-skill-for-amazon-echo-lambda/skill_simulator.png)